 Warrant.
 Purchaser shall have issued the Warrant to Seller.

 Legal Opinion.
-Seller shall have received from counsel to Purchaser a legal opinion customary in transactions similar to the transactions contemplated by this Agreement and in form and substance reasonably acceptable to Purchaser.
+Seller shall have received from counsel to Purchaser a legal opinion from Brobeck, Phleger & Harrison LLP, counsel for the Purchaser, customary in transactions similar to the transactions contemplated by this Agreement and in form and substance reasonably acceptable to Purchaser.

 Investors’ Rights Agreement.
 The Investors’ Rights Agreement shall have been amended to (i) add Seller as a “Holder” under Section 1.1(c) thereof and (ii) modify the definition of “Registrable Securities” in Section 1.1(g) thereof to include the shares of Common Stock issuable upon exercise of the Warrant.